Frequently asked Questions and Answers :

 If you wanted to do this, then you will need to have a Remotely Monitored capable lantern.
 These use either GSM mobile phone or Satellite communication to provide information regarding the lantern equipped with this feature.

-Carmanah Marine offers remote monitoring via our LightGuard Monitoring app solution.
-This uses the GSM on all Sabik branded products, with the Carmanah M860 series using Satellite based systems.
-For more information on this, please see here http://www.sensorsystems.co.nz/store/monitoring-control/lightguard-monitor/
+Sabik Marine offers remote monitoring either via our LightGuard Monitoring app or Vega Web solution.
+These both use either the GSM network or Satellite based systems depending on which product has been selected.
+For more information on this, please see here

 7. What is the LightGuard Bluetooth App ?

-LightGuard Bluetooth is an app that enables the control of Bluetooth enabled lanterns via any Bluetooth equipped iOS or Android device.
+LightGuard Bluetooth is an app developed by Sabik that enables the control of Bluetooth enabled lanterns via any Bluetooth equipped iOS or Android device.

 For security, the app requires a login to provide access to the lantern, but other than this security requirement, there are no other costs in relation to this app.
 The lantern can be controlled from up to 50 Mtrs away, and you can use this to program, turn off, confirm battery status, change settings or test the lantern as required.
 So for moving buoys or hard to access lanterns, this offers a perfect solution to the issue of checking a lanterns status without having to make close contact with the lantern.

-This is currently available for a selected number of lanterns, but it will be extended to all new products as well as offered on certain existing lanterns in the future.
+This is currently available as standard on a number of lanterns, and will continue to be extended to all new products as well as offered on certain existing lanterns in the future.

 The LightGuard Bluetooth App is not a Remote Monitoring solution - for this application you require LightGuard Monitoring as per above